 - Turn it off: As young children, many of us were told by our parents, “Turn off the light when you leave the room.”
 The same attitude applies to our camera and related equipment.
 When you are not actively using your camera, the printer, the computer, and so on, turn them off, save some power, and reduce the amount of CO2 you are releasing.

 - Reuse your equipment: This includes everything from buying used cameras to using rechargeable batteries or repurposing old prints as notebook paper instead of throwing them away.

 - As much as possible, avoid printing your photos: Instead of printing out two of the prints you really love, print one.
 Take advantage of the digital world we live in and share your photography on your social media pages.

-- Buy recycled items to store and preserve your pictures in: There are products such as the MixBook, which uses recycled materials and uses paper that is “ethically sourced from sustainable forests and certified by the Forest Stewardship Council and the Rainforest Alliance”
+- Buy recycled items to store and preserve your pictures in: There are companies and products such as the MixBook, which uses recycled materials and uses paper that is “ethically sourced from sustainable forests and certified by the Forest Stewardship Council and the Rainforest Alliance”

 In addition to the above tips about recycling and reusing, and reducing your carbon footprint with your equipment, According to Digital-Photography-School.com, there are also many ways you can take care of the world around you while you are photographing that includes actions such as:

 Respect the Wildlife